ksagep/fifth-milestone-project-bitcoin/README.md

 ## Acknowledgements

-    I would like to thank my family and especially for my wife who support me and sometimes pressured me to learn.
+    I would like to thank my family and especially for my wife who support me during the learning time.
     I would like to thank also my mentor, Marcel Mulders for his support, guidance and feedbacks throughout the course of the project.